cjdb/project_template/doc/configuring-ci.md

 ## Scripts

-Due to the fact that the Debug and Release builds needed to be streamlined, and because it can be convenient to run something that resembles continuous integration locally, `basic_project` ships with scripts that automate the entire build process, from start to finish.
+Due to the fact that the Debug and Release builds needed to be streamlined, and because it can be convenient to run something that resembles continuous integration locally, `project_template` ships with scripts that automate the entire build process, from start to finish.
 These scripts can be found in the top-level path `config/scripts`.